Pine Mountain Settlement School

 Morris, Glyn.
 Less Travelled Roads.
 New York: Vantage Press, 1977.
 Print.

 The following is a list of individuals who served with Burton Rogers in China.
-Compiled by Edward V. Gulick and included in his autobiographical account of Teaching in Wartime China…, this list reflects the context and central figures who helped to shape Burton’s educational views and work at Pine Mountain.
-One of Burton’s close friends was the missionary Dr. Fritz Eitel of the Liebenzeller Mission whose work as a “medical pioneer” in China is detailed in the Gulick book.
+Compiled by Edward V. Gulick, a colleague in China and included in his autobiographical account of Teaching in Wartime China…, and in Peter Parker and the Opening of China, (1973).
+This list reflects the context and central figures who helped to shape Burton’s educational views and work at Pine Mountain.
+One of Burton’s close friends was the missionary Dr. Fritz Eitel of the Liebenzeller Mission whose work as a “medical pioneer” in China is detailed in the Gulick book and Francis Hutchins, President of Berea College ( who was for a time Director of the Yale in China Programs, where he supervised Burton.

 Hans Borchardt: a German military advisor to Chiang Kai-shek